PylarBear/pybear/docs/source/index.rst

 3) bigger than memory data: every module has a partial_fit method for incremental learning

-4) accept all popular containers: accepts numpy, pandas, polars, and scipy sparse containers.
+4) accept all common containers: accepts numpy, pandas, polars, and scipy sparse containers.

 .. toctree::